michael-milette/moodle-local_mailtest/README.md

 FAQ
 ---
-Question: Why do I get a 500 server error when I use MailTest?
+Question: Why do I get a 500 server error when I use eMailTest?
 Answer: This plugin has been extensively tested and used on hundreds of sites.
 If you are getting this error, it is likely that you have a permissions issue on your server which needs to be resolved.